Big Shot (TV series): Development

-In October 2019, Disney+ ordered a ten-episode hour-long dramedy based on an original idea by Brad Garrett, who pitched the idea to David E. Kelley and developed it along with Dean Lorey.
+In October 2019, Disney+ ordered a ten-episode hour-long comedy-drama based on an original idea by Brad Garrett, who pitched the idea to David E. Kelley and developed it along with Dean Lorey.
 The trio along with Bill D'Elia were to executive produce with ABC Signature acting as the Production house.
 Lorey was to write the script and D'Elia to direct the first episode.
 On September 2, 2021, Disney+ renewed the series for a second season.
 On February 17, 2023, Disney+ cancelled the series after two seasons.

 Casting

 With the announcement of the series in October 2019 it was revealed that John Stamos had been cast in the lead role.
 In late October, the casting of the series regulars were released, attaching Shiri Appleby as assistant coach and Yvette Nicole Brown as dean of the school, along with Richard Robichaux as George, Sophia Mitri Schloss as Emma, Nell Verlaque as Louise, Tiana Le as Destiny, Monique Green as Olive Cooper, Tisha Custodio as Carolyn "Mouse" Smith, and Cricket Wampler as Samantha Finkman.
 In late January 2020, it was revealed that Jessalyn Gilsig had replaced Shiri Appleby as Holly to make the character a contemporary to Stamos' role.
 On November 19, 2020, Keala Settle and Emery Kelly were cast in recurring roles.
 On April 30, 2021, Camryn Manheim, Daisha Graf, and Dale Whibley were cast in recurring roles.
 On May 13, 2021, it was reported that Darcy Rose Byrnes was set to recur while Marla Gibbs was cast to guest star.
 On August 15, 2022, Charlie Hall joined the cast in a recurring capacity for the second season.